Susan Collins says she opposes voting on SCOTUS nominee before election

 That position earned her a wave of backlash in the lead up to her re-election bid this November.

 Given Republicans' narrow majority in the Senate, lawmakers like Collins are critical to securing GOP victories.
-Immediately after the Justice Ginsburg's death, observers raised questions about whether Collins, Murkowski, and Sen. Mitt Romney, R-Utah, who approved an article of impeachment this year, would allow a vote.
+Immediately after Justice Ginsburg's death, observers raised questions about whether Collins, Murkowski, and Sen. Mitt Romney, R-Utah, who approved an article of impeachment this year against Trump, would allow a vote.

 CLICK HERE TO GET THE FOX NEWS APP

-After Ginsburg's death, Murkowski and Romney refrained from addressing a future vote in their statements commemorating the late justice.
+After Ginsburg's death, Murkowski and Romney refrained from addressing a future vote in their statements, instead choosing to commemorate the late justice.
 Murkowski, however, told Alaska Public Media just days prior that she "would not vote to confirm a Supreme Court nominee.
 We are 50 some days away from an election."

 After former President Obama nominated Merrick Garland in 2016, both McConnell and Sen. Lindsey Graham, R-S.C. argued against confirming a justice in a presidential election year.
 Both, however, have argued that Garland's situation was unique in that different parties controlled the Senate and White House.